Equilibrium axisymmetric halo model for the Milky Way and its implications for direct and indirect DM searches: Implications for direct detection

 \subsubsection{Annual modulation}

-As it was already mentioned above, annual modulation of the nuclear recoil rate represents a valuable handle for corroborating DM origin of DD events~\cite{spergel_motion_1988,freese_signal_1988,freese_colloquium_2013,froborg_annual_2020}.
-The modulation arises since the DM velocity in LAB frame is given by the sum of DM velocity in the galactic rest frame, $\vec{v}_0$, velocity of the local standard of rest (LSR), $\vec{v}_\st{LSR}$, peculiar motion of sun, $\vec{v}_\odot$, and the Earth's circular velocity around the Sun, $\vec{v}_\s{circ}$:
+As it was already mentioned above, annual modulation of the nuclear recoil rate represents a valuable handle for corroborating the DM origin of DD events~\cite{spergel_motion_1988,freese_signal_1988,freese_colloquium_2013,froborg_annual_2020}.
+The modulation arises since the mapping of DM velocity into the LAB frame, given by equation~\eqref{eqn:v_lab}, varies throughout the year due to time dependent orientation of $\vec{v}_\s{circ}(t)$.
+The circular motion of the Earth, therefore, induces an approximately sinusoidal yearly variations of the expected recoil rate with its extremes roughly corresponding to $\vec{v}_\s{circ}(t)$ being aligned or counter-aligned with the $\vec{v}_\st{LSR} + \vec{v}_\odot$, which occurs around 1st of June and 1st of December.
+While the shape and phase of annual modulation are primarily determined by the Earth's orbit around the Sun, its amplitude can be significantly affected by the assumptions regarding the DM's velocity distribution.